In 2017, opioids killed more than 42,000 Americans. Prescription opioids like Oxy are key factors in the death toll…

 When we talk about addiction, we use the definition outlined in The Diagnostic and Statistical Manual of Mental Disorders, Edition Five ( DSM-5).
 This is a manual written by the American Psychiatric Association.
 It is used by medical professionals to diagnose mental conditions.

-In the DSM-5, the APA establishes a clear definition of addiction.
+In the DSM-5, the APA establishes a clear definition of substance use disorder.
 They use an eleven-point criterion to diagnose addicts.
 According to the Manual, addicts will experience at least some of the following symptoms:

 At a certain point, Oxy addicts won't be able to function without the drug in their system.
 This can cause all kinds of problems for them.
 They might ruin relationships, lose their job, or even overdose.